-The 2018 race start and finish area is located at south parking of Lake Cuyamaca Recreation Area which is located 9 miles southwest of Julian, CA on state Hwy 79.
+The 2022 race start and finish area is located at south parking of Lake Cuyamaca Recreation Area which is located 9 miles southwest of Julian, CA on state Hwy 79.
 See race web site for lodging details.
-All runners are reminded the 2018 event will start at 6:00am PDT on Friday, June 8, 2018 with the completion cutoff of 32 hours ending at 2:00 pm on Saturday, June 9, 2018.
+All runners are reminded the 2022 event will start at 6:00am PDT on Friday, June 3, 2022. with the completion cutoff of 32 hours ending at 2:00 pm on Saturday, June 4, 2022.

 The San Diego 100 course is a 90% single track mountain course which covers four recreational areas in the east county mountains of San Diego.
-The 2018 start and finish area are located at the south parking area of Lake Cuyamaca Recreational Area.
+The 2022 start and finish area are located at the south parking area of Lake Cuyamaca Recreational Area.
 The course includes trails traversing sections of the Pacific Crest Trail (PCT), Noble Canyon, the Cuyamaca and the Anza Borrego State Parks, and Mt Laguna Recreational Areas.
 A very challenging course with approximately 26,000' feet of total elevation change (13k climb & 13k descent) with a 32 hour time limit.
 Selected runners must agree to the strictly enforced limit of one crew vehicle which includes any pacers that are helping the runner.

 Qualification to Apply

-As a requisite to apply, applicants must have completed a 50 mile ultra race in under 13 hours between the dates of January 1, 2016 to April 1, 2018.
-Applicants who have completed a 100K or a 100 mile within the time limits of that race within the last two years are also qualified to enter.
-Applicants are also required to perform 6 hours of trail maintenance as a volunteer or 6 hours of volunteer service at another ultra or other community service from between June 1, 2017 to June 1, 2018.
-Those who do not complete the volunteer requirement will not be allowed to participate in the race.
+Applicants are also required to perform 6 hours of trail maintenance as a volunteer or 6 hours of volunteer service at another ultra or other community service from between June 1, 2021 to May 31, 2022.
+In lieu of trailwork, we also offer an option to donate $100 to support our volunteers and Trailfit which services the trails of San Diego County.
+Those who do not complete the volunteer requirement or donate to Trailfit will not be allowed to participate in the race.
+This is STRICTLY enforced.